DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 The Abbot then hands Marzena’s chain to Clovin, and asks that she be bound in one of the sheds in the courtyard.
 “I had thought the light and air would prove a curative for her diseased mind," he says sorrowfully.
 “But the solemnity of solitude may provide a better environment for her reflection and healing."

-As Clovin guides a sobbing, unresisting Marzena into the courtyard, the Abbot apologizes again to the players, thanks them for sharing their knowledge with Vasilka, and offers to lead them to the north wing of the Abbey, where Ezmerelda is staying.
+As Clovin guides a sobbing, unresisting Marzena into the courtyard, the Abbot apologizes again to the players, thanks them for sharing their knowledge with Vasilka, and offers to lead them to the east wing of the Abbey, where Ezmerelda is staying.
 He can also share the following information about Cyrus as they walk:

 * Cyrus is—or was—the patriarch of the Belview clan until recently.
-Marzena, his grand—niece, held him in particularly high esteem.
+Marzena, his grand-niece, held him in particularly high esteem.
 * All of the Belviews seek perfection, as their ancestors did.
 “Cyrus," the Abbot says softly, “has proceeded to the next stage in his journey.
 It is difficult, however, for the other Belviews to hear that they have been left behind.
 I prefer not to discuss it, for it upsets them deeply, and to no meaningful end."
 (The Abbot declines to discuss Cyrus further, noting his belief that “idle gossip" is a dull and poisonous disease.)

-## L2b.
-The North Wing
+## K2b.
+The East Wing
-The Abbot guides the players to the doorway of the foyer of the North Wing, which is as described in <span class="citation">S14.
+The Abbot guides the players to the doorway of the foyer of the East Wing, which is as described in <span class="citation">S14.
 Foyer (p.
 151)</span>.
 As he opens the door, the **flesh golem** is waiting for them.
 Read:

 <div class="description">
 <p>Just beyond the doorframe stands a towering figure exceeding seven feet in height, its shoulders broad and hulking.
 A patchwork of skin—varying in color, texture, and age—covers its body, crudely sewn together with thick, dark thread that zigzags across its form like a cartographer's nightmare.
 Muscles bulge unnaturally, as if overstuffed, and you can see places where the stitching has pulled tight, the skin almost tearing from the tension.</p>